tomhermann/jankytray/README.md

 	3) Runnable jar and all runtime dependencies will be located under build/output

 Running
-	1) Follow the build steps and run the jar
+	- Follow the build steps and run the jar
-	- or -
-	2) gradle runApp
+	- gradle runApp

-	Note #2 is more for development than everyday usage.